vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 This can be installed as a VM extension, however this VM extension is not currently available via the Azure portal.
 For this lab, we'll install the VM extension using the Azure CLI.

-1. Open the Azure Cloud Shell by clicking on the 'Cloud Shell' icon.
+1. Open the Azure Cloud Shell by clicking on the 'Cloud Shell' icon

     ![Screenshot of Cloud Shell button](images/Lab-guide/image86.png "Cloud Shell button")

 	NOTE: If this is your first time using the Azure Cloud Shell, you will be prompted to choose between a Bash Shell and PowerShell.
 Choose **Bash Shell**.
 Also, you will be prompted to create a storage account for use by the Cloud Shell.

-1. The Cloud Shell will open at the bottom of the Azure portal browser window.
+2. The Cloud Shell will open at the bottom of the Azure portal browser window.
 (If a PowerShell has been selected, change to the **Bash Shell**.)
 In the Bash Shell window, type the following command:

 	```
 	az vm extension set --publisher Microsoft.Azure.Monitoring.DependencyAgent --version 9.1 --name DependencyAgentWindows --vm-name WEBVM1 --resource-group HOLRG